Trading Networks with Bilateral Contracts: Existence and properties of trail-stable outcomes

 \end{proposition}

-The proposition says that with a new seller, the seller-optimal outcome $A_{min}$ and the buyer-optimal outcome $A_{max}$ move in the direction favorable to terminal buyers and unfavorable to terminal sellers.
+Proposition \ref{ostrovsky} says that with a new seller, the seller-optimal outcome $A_{min}$ and the buyer-optimal outcome $A_{max}$ move in the direction favorable to terminal buyers and unfavorable to terminal sellers.
 Symmetrically, when a terminal buyer is added or if a seller leaves, $A_{min}$ and $A_{max}$ move in the opposite direction.
-In other words, more competition on one end of an industry is bad for the agents on that end and good for the agents on the other end.
-This proposition generalizes Theorem 3 in \citet{Ostr:08}.
+In other words, more competition on one end of an industry is bad for the agents on that end and good for the agents on the other end.\footnote{It is also possible to prove an analogous result to Proposition \ref{ostrovsky} when choice function of terminal agents expands under IRC and full substitutability.
+Choice function of a terminal agent $\widehat{C}^f$ on $2^X$ is an expansion of choice function $C^f$ on $2^X$ if, for every $Y\subseteq X$, $\widehat{C}^f(Y)\subseteq C^f(Y)$ \citep{echenique2015control,chambers2017choice}.
+Then suppose all choice functions satisfy full substitutability and IRC and the choice function of one of the terminal buyers (sellers) expands.
+Then every terminal seller (buyer) prefers the new buyer-optimal and seller-optimal trail-stable outcomes to the old ones and vice versa for the buyers (sellers).
+This is a straightforward adaptation of Theorem 2 in \citep{chambers2017choice}.} Proposition \ref{ostrovsky} generalizes Theorem 3 in \citet{Ostr:08}.